Jerzy Knetig: Teaching

 In 1991 Knetig began to teach at the Academy of Music where he has his own solo singing class.
 He has been a professor since 1999.
-His students have won many awards at Polish national vocal competitions.
-In 1996 Knetig also began to teach singing at the Secondary Music School in Warsaw where he is now Deputy Director.
+In 1996 Knetig also began to teach singing at the Secondary Music School in Warsaw, where he is now Deputy Director.
 He and his pupils produced Paisiello's full-scale opera Il due Contesse in April 1999.